zammad/zammad-documentation/admin/console/zammad-settings.rst

    .. warning::

-      This setting also affects Zammads CSRF token behavior.
+      This setting also affects Zammad's CSRF token behavior.
       If you set this setting to e.g. HTTPs but you're using HTTP, *logging in will fail*!